joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [Supported Platforms](/docs/blockchain-sw-25?topic=blockchain-sw-25-console-ocp-about#console-ocp-about-prerequisites){: external}.

+2. You cannot deploy both an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5 instance to the same cluster.
+If you need to run both instances of the product, then they must be running in separate clusters.

-2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
+3. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.

-3. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+4. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
 For more information, see [Considerations when using Kubernetes distributions](#console-deploy-k8-considerations).

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images
 {: #deploy-k8-images-firewall}